Try

 • Faster testing: Marketers can test which displays are the most effective with digital signage much faster and cheaper than with traditional print displays.

-• Increased sales: A 2017 study found that “80% of brands that use digital signage displays experience an increase in sales of up to 33%.”
+• Increased sales: A recent study found that “80% of brands that use digital signage displays experience an increase in sales of up to 33%.”

 • Reduced costs: Over time, digital signage software platforms can cost less than print jobs for similar projects.
 Also, while, print signage can take several weeks, digital signage projects can be done in less than a day.